Our WorkXRAIL Group - Engineering Together

 This Case Study was Written by: Munir Patel - XRAIL Group

-The Engineers have utilised this experience to provide a design to London Underground to aid the delivery of the new Real Time Passenger Information System as part of the London Underground Enhancements for the District Line.
+The XRAIL engineers also utilised their experience to provide a CAT-S support to Siemens to aid the delivery of the new Rolling Stock and DTG-R(Distance to Go) Signalling as part of the LU upgrade works for the Victoria Line Upgrade.

-- Modifications to bring new Assets into use – Final Commissioning
+- Modifications to bring new or altered Assets into use – Final Commissioning

 - Modifications arising from boundary changes – Stageworks commissioning

 - Modifications to facilitate recovery of Assets.